Changing Oil In Your Class C Motorhome Will Protect Your RV Investment... So, How Often Should You Change Your Oil?

 When it comes to changing oil in a Class C Motorhome, you are faced with a unique situation that deserves a bit of discussion.
+This page is not going to get into the specifics on how to change your oil... we are going to discuss just how often should you change your oil.

 Most vehicles are driven daily, or at least weekly.
 Motorhomes, it seems, are parked for long periods of time.
-This is why, for example, there is an
+This is why, for example, there is an issue with premature rotting in RV tires.

-So what are you to do?
-We know you will have to change your oil on a scheduled basis.
-And, at this time, you have two choices to make when you change your oil.
+Ultimately, at this time, you have two choices to make when you change your oil.
+You can use a synthetic or the

-or the traditional, less refined oil.
+traditional, less refined oil.

 Well, changing oil is not my most favorite thing to do, so for the last couple of years, I've begun using synthetic products when I change my oil.
 The synthetics simply will not degrade as fast as your natural oils.
 This is due, in large part, to the uniform molecular structure that makes up this oil.